 What cuter way to protect our native wildlife than spying on their secret lives?
-This is exactly what NSW’s Wildcount program has been doing since 2012, by setting up cameras to track common (and not so common) species found across the state.
-At over 200 sites they’ve captured a lot of important data, and thousands of adorable moments.
+This is exactly what NSW’s WildCount program did between 2012 and 2021, by setting up cameras to track common (and not so common) species found across the state.
+At over 200 sites these cameras captured a lot of important data, and thousands of adorable moments.

-This motion-activated snap of a spotted-tail quoll is the first photo evidence of quolls in Nadgee Nature Reserve.
+This motion-activated snap of a spotted-tail quoll was the first photo evidence of quolls in Nadgee Nature Reserve.

 Nadgee Nature Reserve